mogulbaig/java/oop.md

 # Abstract

+Java provides a mechanism to achieve abstraction, polumorphism, and inheritance. his can be achieved using abstract and interface keyword.
 Abstract class enables data encapsulation and polymorphism.
 It doesn't allow multiple inheritance.

-Java provides a mechanism to achieve abstraction, polumorphism, and inheritance.
-This can be achieved using abstract and interface keyword.

 Properties of abstraction using abstract keyword -